Network regression and supervised centrality estimation: Introduction

+{ It is worth mentioning that there is an extensive body of literature discussing the concept of centrality in networks with negative-weight edges.
+The foundational work on these networks stems from social balance theory in sociology \citep{harary1953notion, cartwright1956structural}. \cite{bonacichCalculatingStatusNegative2004} extends the concept of centrality to such networks, providing interpretations grounded in balance theory.
+Several subsequent studies have built on this foundation \citep{chiang2014prediction, everettNetworksContainingNegative2014, singh2019eigenvector, ma2019clusters, gromov2025social}.
+Empirical research has also explored these networks, including studies on workplace dynamics \citep{labiancaExploringSocialLedger2006} and alliance-enemy networks in wartime \citep{konig2017networks}.
+Our method is applicable to these networks, and centrality can be interpreted within the framework established by the literature. }

 The rest of this article is organized as follows.
-Section \ref{sec:review-centrality} reviews the concept and properties of networks, network centralities, noisy networks, and provides concrete examples of network centralities and their effects on the outcome variables.
-Section \ref{sec:model} formally introduces the unified framework and makes connections with the existing work.
-Details of the proposed SuperCENT methodology are provided in Section \ref{sec:method}.
-Theoretical properties are studied in Section \ref{sec:theory} and the simulation study is demonstrated in Section \ref{sec:sim}.
-Section \ref{sec:case} presents the case study of the global trade network centralities and their relationships with risk premiums.
-Section \ref{sec:conclusion} concludes with a summary and future work. {Some concrete mathematical expressions, a special case of an undirected network with the eigenvector centrality, more simulation results, additional information of the case study, and the proofs are delegated to the supplementary materials.} A new R package called \texttt{SuperCENT} implements the methods (\url{https://jh-cai.com/SuperCENT}).
+Section \ref{sec:model} provides the background and formally introduces the unified framework.
+Descriptions of the two-stage procedure and SuperCENT are given in Section \ref{sec:method}.
+Theoretical properties are studied in Section \ref{sec:theory} and the simulation study is shown in Section \ref{sec:sim}.
+Section \ref{sec:case} presents the case study of the relationship between currency risk premiums and the global trade network centralities.
+Section \ref{sec:conclusion} concludes with a summary and future work.
+The supplementary materials contain additional background information on network and centralities, detailed descriptions of the algorithms for undirected networks, more simulation results, additional information of the case study, some concrete mathematical expressions, and the proofs.
+We developed an R package, \texttt{SuperCENT}, that implements the methods \if0\blind (\url{https://cccfran.github.io/SuperCENT}). \fi \if1\blind (\url{https://jh-cai.com/SuperCENT}). \fi